Retire by stateFigures verified May 31, 2026

 Does Washington tax retirement income?

-Washington has no state income tax, so Social Security, pensions, and retirement account withdrawals are not taxed by the state.
-Keep in mind that sales and certain other taxes run higher than average.
+No. Washington has no state income tax, so the state taxes none of your Social Security, pensions, or retirement account withdrawals.
+Just know that sales and certain other taxes run higher than average here.

 Washington Department of Retirement Systems